Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/List-of-quiby-functions.rst

+Applying ``int`` directly on a quib argument will raise an exception.

-Note though that any non-quiby functions, like ``int``, or any user function can be converted be a quiby function using the ``quiby`` method.
+Note though that any non-quiby functions, like ``int``, or any user function can be converted be a quiby function using the function ``quiby``.
 See :doc:`User-defined-functions`.

 List of all built-in quiby functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~